-A few years ago, I heard about an ancient Indian story that says that when we judge someone, we transfer some of their bad karma onto ourselves.
+An ancient Indian story says that when we judge others, we transfer some of that person’s bad karma to ourselves.

-This may sound too trite at first glance, but let’s try to look at judging through a different prism.
+This may sound too trite at first glance, but let’s look at judging from a different angle.

-Where does our need to judge others come from in the first place?
+Where does our need to judge others actually come from?

-From a metaphysical perspective, it comes primarily from our own sense of inferiority, which we’re largely unaware of.
+From a metaphysical point of view, it comes mainly from our own sense of inferiority, of which we’re largely unaware.

-By judging others, we try to diminish their value in our eyes in order to alleviate the pain within ourselves that results from the activation of the feeling of inferiority.
+By judging others, we try to diminish their value in our eyes in order to alleviate the pain within ourselves that comes from activating the feeling of inferiority.

-Think about it: you probably don’t feel the need to judge people who you believe are worse than you in some way, but you do see the need to judge people who you believe are better or more successful than you.
-You have it compared to those who have something you’d also like to have but don’t.
+Think about it: You probably don’t feel the need to judge people who you believe are worse than you in some way, but you do see the need to judge people who you believe are better or more successful.
+You have it in comparison to those who have something you’d also like to have but don’t.

-Our tendency to belittle the value of others to protect ourselves from the pain we’re feeling at the moment is a natural defensive reaction that we shouldn’t be ashamed of.
-In this way, our brain tries to compensate for the excessive emotional imbalance created in us by the discrepancy between our desires and the real situation.
+Our tendency to belittle the value of others to protect ourselves from the pain we’re feeling at that moment is a natural defensive reaction that we shouldn’t be ashamed of.
+In this way, our brain tries to compensate for the excessive emotional imbalance caused by the discrepancy between our desires and the actual situation.

-So the next time you feel the need to judge someone, remember the story of taking on bad karma and ask yourself:
+So the next time you feel the need to judge someone, remember the old story of taking on the bad karma of others and ask yourself:

-Do I want to be trapped in my existing mindset, or do I want to take advantage of the situation and free myself from it?
+Do I want to be trapped in my existing mindset or do I want to take advantage of the situation and get out of it?

 © Tomislav Tomic – 2021.